 Read more: How to enjoy Pisa without the crowds?

 I blame Instagram!
-I think the popularity of Cinque Terre has massively increased with the introduction of Instagram.
+I think the popularity of traveling to Cinque Terre has massively increased with the introduction of Instagram.
 Those lovely colourful houses, a girl seen from the back with her hand on her hat (ugh) the sea and the vibrant sun shining down on them.
-Cinque Terre is among the most photographer places in the world so it will be darn hard to come up with an unique picture with no one else in it.
+Cinque Terre is among the most photographed places in the world so it will be darn hard to come up with an unique picture with no one else in it.
 See how I did with iconic Cinque Terre images and my try at an unique angle on my Instagram account.

 After 5 days in Cinque Terre I have the near impossible job to present you with a selection of the best images of Cinque Terre Italia.
 Ugh, hardest job ever!
 We stayed 4 nights in Riomaggiore and called it ‘our’ village.
 We returned ‘home’ during different hours of the days and found it always the most quiet little town of the 5 villages.
 Already contemplating my next visit to Italia.
 As @dennis78d and myself took over 10,000 pictures together I’m not sure who snagged this one.
 It might have been him.
 Or me.
 I don’t know anymore. * * * * * * * #italy #italia #riomaggiore #cinqueterre #ig_liguria #liguria #monterosso #vernazza #manarola #corniglia #probearoundtheglobe